 2. Schedule It

-Just as you would schedule a meeting with your friends, or coffee with your girlfriend, schedule your “new to develop task”.
+Just as you would schedule a meeting with your friends, or coffee with your girlfriend, schedule your new skill.
 Or just like you spend ten minutes (and be honest, it’s probably more) scrolling down on Facebook, invest some time to learn the skills needed to land your dream job.Create pockets of time for your creativity.
 Set an alarm, write it on your calendar, and be committed to it.
 Click To Tweet

 I can certainly say I became a pro ironer.
 But I know that I can apply the shirt method to other aspects of my life as well.